AprilBrother/wiki.aprbrother/src/en/How_to_use_ApriliBeacon.md

 ### How does it work?

 April beacon broadcast a signal which contain the UUID, major, and minor values.
-Bluetooth 4.0 LE enabled devices in the beacon's range are able to pick up this signal, and businesses can choose what interaction to deliver to the device via their app.
+BLE enabled devices in the beacon's range are able to pick up this signal, and businesses can choose what interaction to deliver to the device via their app.